Skip to Content

 • Provide a name, phone number, email address, and current address to Patrol before leaving the scene

 • If you are involved in a collision you must exchange contact information with the other person involved.
 Patrol can help facilitate the exchange following a collision.
-If you do not exchange your contact information with the other party, patrol will provide your contact information to the other party at their request.
+If you do not exchange your contact information with the other party and patrol has your information, patrol will provide your contact information to the other party at their request.

 Ride Another Day Campaign – Prevent Collisions